orangeSi/grepfile/README.md

 ### Install:
 ```
-directyly use grepfile binary executable file in Linux or complie grepfile.cr with crystal lang
+directyly use grepfile binary executable file in Linux or complie grepfile.cr with crystal lang(v1.0.0)
 ```

 ### document